DiegoCao/ACAI_Emulator/README.md

 # Emulator_App

 The project of cloud-edge emulator and the sample workload: a video surveillance application based on YOLOv3 model.
-Major contents (application itself and experiment launcher) resides in `/YOLOv3_Train_Inference` folder.
+Major contents (application itself and experiment launcher) reside in `/YOLOv3_Train_Inference` folder.
 The system is designed as:

 ![sys-design](./imgs/sys-design.png)